I-MedSAM: Implicit Medical Image Segmentation with Segment Anything: Experiments

 \textbf{Datasets.} We assess the performance of our model on two distinct tasks: binary polyp segmentation and multi-class abdominal organ segmentation.
 For binary polyp segmentation, we conduct experiments using the challenging \textbf{Kvasir-Sessile} dataset \cite{jha2021sessilecomprehensive}, consisting of 196 RGB images of small sessile polyps.
 Additionally, we evaluate the generalization capability of our model by testing the pre-trained I-MedSAM directly to the \textbf{CVC-ClinicDB} dataset \cite{bernal2015cvc}, comprising 612 images from 31 colonoscopy sequences.

-For the segmentation of multi-organ, training is conducted on the \textbf{BCV} dataset \cite{bcv2015}, comprising 30 CT scans with annotations for 13 organs.
-Model robustness is also evaluated using the diverse CT images in \textbf{AMOS} \cite{ji2022amos} (200 training CTs, maintaining the same setup as in~\cite{zhang2022spade}).
+For multi-organ segmentation, training is conducted on the \textbf{BCV} dataset \cite{bcv2015}, comprising 30 CT scans with annotations for 13 organs.
+Model robustness is also evaluated using the pre-trained I-MedSAM on diverse CT images in \textbf{AMOS} \cite{ji2022amos} (200 training CTs, maintaining the same setup as in~\cite{zhang2022spade}).
 Since our work is dedicated to showing the effectiveness of 2D medical image segmentation, we just slice-wise segment CT data.
 Following the data prepossess in SwIPE\cite{zhang2023swipe}, all datasets are divided with a train:validation:test ratio of 60:20:20, and the reported dice scores are all based on the test set.

-\textbf{Implementation Details.} The training of I-MedSAM finetunes the encoder of SAM~\cite{kirillov2023segment} with ViT-B as the backbone.
-We set LoRA ranks to $4$ and utilize amplitude information in the proposed frequency adapters.
-For implicit segmentation decoders, we set $[1024, 512]$ latent MLP dimensions for $Dec_{c}$ and $[512, 256, 256, 128]$ latent dimensions for $Dec_{f}$.
+\textbf{Implementation Details.} The training process of I-MedSAM involves fine-tuning the encoder of SAM~\cite{kirillov2023segment}, utilizing ViT-B as the backbone.
+We set LoRA ranks to $4$ and incorporate amplitude information in the frequency adapters.
+For implicit segmentation decoders, we set latent MLP dimensions as $[1024, 512]$ for $Dec_{c}$ and $[512, 256, 256, 128]$ for $Dec_{f}$.
 We sample the highest uncertainty points with a proportion of $12.5\%$ and set the dropout probabilities to $0.5$.

 For multi-organ segmentation, we slightly modify the number of the last layer in $Dec_{c}$ and $Dec_{f}$ to match target segmentation classes.
 I-MedSAM are optimized by AdamW~\cite{Loshchilov2017DecoupledWDAdamW} with $\alpha$=$0.5$, $\beta$=$0.1$, and $\lambda_{ada}$=$5\times 10^{-5}$ for adapters in the encoder and $\lambda_{dec}$=$1\times 10^{-3}$.
 For fair comparisons, all methods are trained for $1000$ epochs on the same experiment settings.
-The reported test dice score corresponds to the best validation epoch.
+The reported test dice score and Hausdorff Distance~\cite{huttenlocher1993comparing} correspond to the best validation epoch.
 Image input sizes are $384\times384$ for Sessile and $512\times512$ for each slice of BCV.